Live from Baghdad (film)

-Live from Baghdad is a 2002 American television war drama film directed by Mick Jackson and co-written by Robert Wiener, based on Wiener's book of the same title.
+Live from Baghdad is a 2002 American war drama television film directed by Mick Jackson.
+The screenplay by Robert Wiener, Richard Chapman, John Patrick Shanley and Timothy J. Sexton is based on Wiener's 1992 book.
 The film premiered on HBO on December 7, 2002, during the prelude stage of the Iraq War.

 Michael Keaton stars as Wiener, a CNN on-location producer in Baghdad, Iraq during the Gulf War in 1991.
 The film focuses on the news media's (primarily CNN's) coverage of the war.
 Fundamentally an action–drama, the characters grapple with the ethics and implications of 24-hour journalism in the days leading up to and during the United States-led bombing of Baghdad.

 Plot

 On August 2, 1990, Iraqi forces and tanks roll into Kuwait City, as the Iraqi invasion of Kuwait begins.
 In Atlanta, CNN picks Robert Wiener and his crew to go to Baghdad and cover the invasion.

 As they settle in their hotel rooms, they notice that they are being monitored.
 The crew realize they must carefully navigate how they report their stories or risk being kicked out of the country.
 Their first story, about a young British boy held as a hostage by Saddam Hussein, is well-received at home.
 Wiener goes to meet with the Iraqi Minister of Information Naji Al Hadithi, impressing him by waiting for several hours to get a chance to speak with him.
 He requests radio equipment that allows them to broadcast live from Baghdad and an interview with Hussein, with Wiener noting that he's aware Hussein watches CNN.

 Wiener and his crew go to an Embassy where several Americans, unable to leave, are taking shelter to avoid being arrested or killed by the Iraqi government.
 Wiener's crew interviews businessman Bob Vinton, who speaks kindly of Iraq and its people on camera.
 Despite this, Vinton soon goes missing and Wiener becomes consumed with guilt.
 He speaks with Al Hadithi, who discreetly confirms that Vinton has not been harmed, earning Wiener's respect and trust.

 Al Hadithi declines Wiener's equipment request and his request to interview Hussein, but instead offers to let him report in Kuwait, where no other news crew has been allowed to go.
 Eager to confirm whether numerous reports of human rights abuses in Kuwait are true, Wiener agrees despite caveats from the Iraqi government about where they can go and what they can report.
 They go to a hospital to report on rumored abuses of Kuwaiti infants, but their escort becomes agitated by their line of questioning and calls off the story.
 Producer Ingrid Formanek angrily argues with the escort on the way back to the airport, and they discover that their presence in Kuwait has become a news story.
 When they return to Baghdad, the CNN crew is mocked by other news crews for allowing the Iraqi government to shape their coverage.